MikiSatoGit/analyze_source/bsm/doc/source/index.rst

-.. debug documentation master file, created by sphinx-quickstart on Tue May 23 17:55:26 2017.
+..
+Debug documentation master file, created by sphinx-quickstart on Wed May 24 19:36:51 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.